Genie in a Bottle: Composition

 Reviewers of "Genie in a Bottle" noted the youthful message with The New York Times saying "One of the summer's catchiest singles captures the moment's anxieties about teen-age sex".
 The track has been described as "blue-eyed-soul" and has been labelled "a skittish dance hit, propelled by indecision "My body's saying let's go [...] but my heart is saying no".
 The chorus then plays with "bubbly dance beats" as Aguilera metaphorically describes herself as a Genie trapped, and can only be released when rubbed "the right way".
 She explained "If you listen to the words "My body's saying let's go but my heart is saying no".
 My heart is saying no. So it's really a song about self-respect and treating me the way I want to be treated before I just give my love away to anybody".
 Celebrities such as Debbie Gibson spoke out against the song saying she was "horrified" with the lyricism being performed by an 18-year-old; the comment went on to upset Aguilera who found her being a female was restricting what she could perform.
-Lyricism in the track had sexual references which saw controversy arise, Larry Flick from Billboard commented, "Fueled by a chugging groove and richly layered vocals, the tune is punctuated by a breathy command to 'rub me the right way.'"
+Lyricism in the track had sexual references which saw controversy arise, but Larry Flick from Billboard commented, "Fueled by a chugging groove and richly layered vocals, the tune is punctuated by a breathy command to 'rub me the right way.'"
 Aguilera said that "the song is not about sex, It's about self-respect.
 It's about not giving in to temptation until you're respected."
 In Malaysia the controversial lyrics gained it a ban which led Aguilera to re-record some of the lyrics such as; "hormones racing" to "heart-beats racing" and "rub the right way" to "treat me the right way".

-"Genie in a Bottle" is written in the key of F minor with a tempo of 88 beats per minute.
-The song follows a chord progression of Fm – E♭ – D♭, and Aguilera's vocals span from F3 to B4.
+"Genie in a Bottle" is written in the key of F minor with a tempo of 84 beats per minute.
+The song follows a chord progression of Fm – E♭ – D♭, and Aguilera's vocals span from F3 to B♭4.
+According to Billboards Kenneth Partridge, a thirty-second note bass-drum pattern of the song "mimics the heart palpitations of a teenager in lust."